Special Education - Director of Special Education

 - an official letter from school or district employer documenting a minimum of two years of successful teaching or related service experience with students with disabilities

-- two professional letters of recommendation from an administrator, supervisor or school leader who has knowledge of your professional work and especially your work as a school or district leader
+- one professional letter of recommendation from a person who has knowledge of your professional work and especially your work as a school or district leader

 Applications will be reviewed by the Department of Special Education DOSE Program Coordinator who may ask applicants to submit additional information.

 - Spring 2019 for current cohort term Term — January 18

 - Fall 2020 Term — Application will open September 1